 Plastic Free Portsmouth is part of Surfers Against Sewage’s network of communities across the UK who are tackling single use plastic.
 They work with local businesses, the council and community groups to remove throwaway plastic from our daily lives and organisations.

-Every month people who are interested in environmental issues meet up at informal sessions known as Green Drinks.
-Everyone invites someone else along, so there’s always a different crowd, making Green Drinks an organic, self-organising network.
+Every three months local people who are interested in environmental issues meet up at informal sessions known as Green Drinks.
+Everyone invites someone else along, so there’s always a different crowd.
+For dates and locations visit their website.

 The SCT vision is that heritage buildings be brought back into sustainable, productive use for the benefit of the community.
 It is a non-profit organisation that operates under the principle of the Circular Economy.